alexscar99/desktop-database-app/README.md

 # Desktop Database App

 - Desktop Application for viewing, searching, updating, inserting, and deleting books from a books database

-- Frontend uses GUI built with tkinter
+### Tech Used

+- Tkinter to build front end GUI
-- Backend uses SQLite3 database
+- SQLite3 as back end database